-Enhanced services

-In conjunction with the provision of covered services noted, Aetna Better Health is also responsible for the following:
+Aetna Better Health has numerous ways to inform members about covered health services.
+In conjunction with the provision of covered services, Aetna Better Health is also responsible for the following:

 - Placing a strong emphasis on programs to enhance the general health and well-being of members.
-Specifically, we develop and implement programs that encourage members to maintain a healthy diet, engage in regular exercise, get an annual physical examination, and avoid all tobacco use - Making health promotion programs available to the members - Promoting the availability of health education classes for members - Providing education for members with, or at risk for, a specific disability or illness - Providing education to members, members' families, and other health care providers about early intervention and management strategies for various illnesses and/or exacerbations related to that disability or disabilities - Upon request from DMAS, collaborate with on projects that focus on improvements and efficiency in the overall delivery of health services.
+Specifically, we develop and implement programs that encourage members to maintain a healthy diet, engage in regular exercise, get an annual physical examination, and avoid all tobaccouse - Making health promotion programs available to members - Promoting the availability of health education classes for members - Providing education for members with, or at risk for, a specific disability or illness - Providing education to members, members' families, and other health care providers about early intervention and management strategies for various illnesses and/or exacerbations related to that disability or disabilities - Upon request from DMAS, collaborate on projects that focus on improvements and efficiency in the overall delivery of health services.